Those who want nothing to do with God will have their wish granted for all eternity..

 When we are confronted with the astounding revelation that God knows us intimately and cares about even the smallest details in our lives, it has a life-changing effect.

-When Jesus met Nathanael, he told that man things about himself that only God would know, which moved him from skepticism to faith.
+When Jesus met Nathanael, he told that man things about himself that only God would know, which transformed him from being a skeptic to a believer.

 Jesus saw Nathanael coming to Him, and said of him, “Behold, an Israelite indeed, in whom there is no deceit!”
 48 Nathanael said to Him, “How do You know me?”
 Jesus answered and said to him, “Before Philip called you, when you were under the fig tree, I saw you.”
 49 Nathanael answered Him, “Rabbi, You are the Son of God; You are the King of Israel.”
 John 1:47–49 (NASB95)